The entire book appears at this link with chapters added after appearing online:

 coming to a temporary rest in a jagged asphalt parking lot.
 The

-long yard is blank, blinking off past regrets with an obscene
+long yard is blank, blinking off past regrets

-And on the blank wall, Tyger Williams, graffiti artist of
+On the blank wall, Tyger Williams, graffiti artist of

-his soul, dips a psychic psychedelic paintbrush in order to
+dips a psychic psychedelic paintbrush exploring

-explore the awful dismantling of evil that has come to be
+the awful dismantling of evil that has come to be

 represented in a stupid brown cardboard foot-square box filled